Q: Can I pay with cash and coin?

 Q: Are reduced fares available for express routes?

 A: No. Reduced fares are only available for local routes.

-Q: Will credit/debit cards be accepted on the new fareboxes to buy fare passes?
+Q: Will credit/debit cards be accepted on fareboxes to buy fare passes?

-Q: Where & when can I buy new fare passes?
+Q: Where & when can I buy fare passes?

 A: At local vendors, in the online Transit Store, on GRTC's Mobile Pass app, at Pulse Ticket Vending Machines, and on bus fareboxes (they will sell the unlimited one-day and 7-day passes onboard).

-Q: How do I insert an unlimited ride pass on the electronic farebox?
+Q: How do I activate an unlimited ride pass on the electronic farebox?

-A: Upon first use, insert the new unlimited ride pass in the upper left slot.
+A: Upon first use, tap the unlimited ride pass on the upper right smart reader.
 This will activate the clock on the pass.
-Upon subsequent uses, swipe the unlimited ride pass in the horizontal card swipe slot (it looks like where you would swipe a credit/debit card), with the magnetic strip down to slide through the slot.
-It will work either way the pass faces you, but the magnetic strip must be down to slide through the slot.
+Upon subsequent uses, tap the unlimited ride pass on the upper right smart reader.
+It will work either way the pass faces you.